 Port Pirie Regional Art Gallery was first established in 1992, exhibiting in the old baggage room of the closed passenger railway station in Port Pirie.
 The redevelopment of the railway station into the Regional Tourism and Arts Centre in 1994 included a dedicated A Class Art Gallery.

-Pirie Regional Art Gallery aims to represent the diversity in the culture, race and gender identity in Port Pirie and the Southern Flinders Ranges.
+Pirie Regional Art Gallery aims to represent the diversity in the culture, race and gender identity in our region.
 The Australia Council’s Cultural Engagement Framework (CEF) identifies a number of priority areas which our Gallery & Cultural Arts is currently focused on, recognising the intersections between these groups.
 The current CEF priority areas are:

 - First Nations peoples

 - Regional and remote Australia